Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization

 \paragraph{Training details.} For \spoc~experiments, we use a Transformer architecture for all models with 5 layers, 8 attention heads, embedding dimension 256, and FFN embedding dimension 1024.
 We use this architecture for both the denoiser and the models.
 We use dropout probability 0.4, attention dropout probability 0.2, ReLU dropout probability 0.2, weight decay 0.0001, taken as reasonable defaults from~\citet{guzman2019flores}.
-We use a decaying label smoothing schedule with smoothing parameter starting with 0.2 for 150 epochs, then 0.1 and 0.05 for 25 epochs each.
+We use a decaying label smoothing schedule with smoothing parameter starting with 0.2 for 100 epochs, then 0.1 and 0.05 for 25 epochs each.
 We found that reducing the label smoothing parameter near the end of training improves generalization for all models.
-The composed predictor initializes from the pretrained predictor and are trained for 20 epochs, taking the best model according to (label-smoothed) cross entropy loss of the composition $\Pi \circ \ftheta$ on the validation set.
+The composed predictor initializes from standard fine-tuned model and is trained for 20 epochs, taking the best model according to (label-smoothed) cross entropy loss of the composition $\Pi \circ \fthetabase$ on the validation set.
+For the denoiser, we also use a decaying label-smoothing schedule with smoothing parameter starting at 0.2 for 5 epochs, then decaying to 0.1 for 1 epoch, and finally 0.0 for 3 epochs.
 For backtranslation models, we first train a code-to-pseudocode model using the labeled data and use this model to produce synthetic pseudocode examples for unlabeled code.
 Then, we train a pseudocode-to-code model using the labeled examples and synthetically generated examples.
 Finally, we use this model as initialization to finetune on the labeled data only.

 Our models were trained on 1 Titan Xp or Titan RTX GPU.
 All \spoc~experiments took around 10 hours for the pre-training and fine-tuning steps.